 Much pioneering research into Molten Salt Reactors MSR’s was done at Oak Ridge National Laboratory between 1965 and 1969 where an experimental 7.4MW MSR was run for the equivalent of 1.5 years using 239Pu, 235U and 233U as fuels, the latter having been bred from 232Th.
 It was an engineering test system using graphite as a moderator which was intended to prove the viability of the design.
 For this reason the surrounding blanket of thorium, which would normally breed 233U, was omitted in favour of neutron measurements.

 This research programme was shut down in the seventies since it was felt that there was no need to pursue two lines of research in the field of nuclear power generation.
+The fast breeder reactor programme was favoured since it had the perceived benefit of producing plutonium as one of its objectives.
 Research into the thorium fuel cycle was, at best, considered a distraction and had nothing to contribute to the serious issues of keeping ahead of the Soviets in the nuclear arms race, neither was it relevant to Admiral Rickover's programme for the development of the Light Water Reactor to power submarines.

 At that time Alvin Weinberg, the Director of the laboratory was becoming concerned about waste generated by the uranium/plutonium fuel cycle.
 Weinberg was fired by the Nixon Administration on the advice of Senator Chet Holifield in 1973 after 18 years as the lab's director because he continued to advocate increased nuclear safety and Molten Salt Reactors, instead of the Administration's chosen Liquid Metal Fast Breeder Reactor LMFBR) that the AEC's Director of the Reactor Division, Milton Shaw, was appointed to develop.
 Weinberg also wanted to move the Laboratory towards environmental research.
 Weinberg's firing effectively halted development of the MSR, as it was virtually unknown by other nuclear labs and specialists.
 Theoretical research continues in China, Grenoble, Russia and elsewhere.